Aetna modified CPB 0482 covering compression garments for the legs, effective January 18, 2026. Here's what billing teams need to know.

 Unlocks every table on this page.
 Free weekly digest included.
 By subscribing you agree to our Terms and Privacy Policy.

-Not Covered HCPCS Codes
+Not Covered / Explicitly Excluded Codes

-Code Type Description Reason
+Code Description Reason

-E0675 HCPCS Pneumatic compression device, high pressure, rapid inflation/deflation cycle, for arterial insufficiency Not covered for indications listed in CPB 0482
+E0675 Pneumatic compression device, high pressure, rapid inflation/deflation cycle, for arterial insufficiency Not covered for indications listed in CPB 0482

 Other HCPCS Codes Related to CPB 0482

-Code Type Description
+Code Description

-A6596 HCPCS Gradient compression bandaging supply
+A6596 Gradient compression bandaging supply

-A6597 HCPCS Gradient compression bandaging supply
+A6597 Gradient compression bandaging supply

 + 12 more codes